subos2008/binance-tool/README.md

 1. draining at target
 1. draining at stop (note can drain at target for a while then remainder at stop)

+## Consistency Checker service

+1. Given a trade with a buy order if the buy order is complete then the buyOrderId in the trade and the amount bought have been updated (this is a real case where we crash out or somehow miss the updating of the trade when the order complete notification goes out)

 ## testing

 Tests should look like: